 An ideal classroom is not where a teacher is talking and children are taking notes.
 A student raises her hand to ask a thought-provoking question, but the teacher has to move ahead because there is only 10 min for a class to end and she has to finish the chapter.

-During the Social Science period teacher discusses the subject of Poverty to a group of students in an international school.
-These are the objectives of the session.
+During the Social Science period, the teacher discusses the subject of Poverty to a group of students in an international school.

 “Understand poverty as a challenge.
 Identify vulnerable group and interstate disparities Appreciate the initiatives of the government to alleviate poverty”